 - French fries.
 Ketchup isn’t the only thing you can dip fries into.
 They taste amazing smothered in this creamy dip.

 - Pasta.
 If you have leftovers, you can turn your dip into a pasta sauce!
 Reheat the dip in a pot, stir in a bit of cream, and serve it on your favorite pasta.

 Yes!
 You can prepare the dip up to 2 days ahead.

 Let it cool to room temperature, place it in a sealable container, and refrigerate.
 When ready to serve, reheat using any of the following methods:

 - Slow cooker.
 Place the dip in the slow cooker and cook, covered, on low heat for 3 to 4 hours.

 - Stovetop.
 Place the dip in a saucepan and cook over medium heat, stirring constantly, until it starts to bubble.

 - Oven.
 Place the dip in an oven-safe container and top with parmesan cheese.
 This will prevent the dip from drying out as it bakes.
 Bake uncovered at 350 degrees Fahrenheit for 20 minutes.

 - Microwave.
 This is perfect when you’re only reheating a small serving.
-Microwave at 30-second intervals until heated through.
+Microwave in 30-second intervals until heated through.
 Give it a good stir in between intervals.

 When stored properly, the dip will last for up to 3-4 days in the fridge.
-It’s highly unlikely to have leftovers, though!
+It’s highly unlikely that you’ll have leftovers, though!